Would you like to make 2021 a successful year for your projects? I’m sure you do. Especially as 2020 wasn’t exactly a stellar year for any of us.

 Although existing technical, leadership and other soft skills will remain relevant, the need for higher emotional intelligence will grow, not only for project leaders, but also for team members to become high performing teams.

-The word for 2019 and beyond needs to be accountability.
 I am continually amazed at how many people refuse to be accountable.

 To be sure, I am not simply talking to project managers.
 This is an issue with executives as much as with people in the immediate project team.
 Being accountable is not synonymous with a target for blame.
 Accountability entails making and delegate decisions.
 Accountability cannot be delegated; that is called scapegoating.